 Contracts utilizing the mid-level salary exception cannot be executed until July 10.
 While the option is available to the Heat, the team is not expected to utilize it.

 Minimum salary contracts can be consummated immediately.
 But that does not necessarily mean they will be.
 Such contracts tend to be accepted as a last resort, when players recognize that their perceived value does not match the market.
 Expect a relatively slow start to free agency as the Heat waits to pick off anyone who has exhausted more lucrative alternatives and instead might be willing to chase an NBA title.

 Depending upon how things go with Varnado, Andersen, the amnesty provision and trades, there could be up to five open spots on the Heat roster.
-Among the low-cost free agents who could be available in the Heat’s price range are point guard Mo Williams, shooting guards Anthony Morrow and Daniel Gibson, power fowards DeJuan Blair and Lamar Odom, and centers Samuel Dalembert and Greg Oden (go, baby, go!), among others.
-Oden is thought to be the Heat’s primary outside target.
+Among the low-cost free agents who could be available in the Heat’s price range are point guard Mo Williams, shooting guards Anthony Morrow and Daniel Gibson, power forwards DeJuan Blair and Lamar Odom, and centers Samuel Dalembert and Greg Oden, among others.

 The Heat also hold draft rights to second round draft picks Justin Hamilton (2012) and James Ennis (2013) and can sign them to tax efficient minimum salary contracts starting at $490,180.
 Both, among many others, will be competing on the Heat’s summer league team that will play games from July 7-12 in Orlando and July 13-22 in Las Vegas.
 The Heat would be eligible to offer a contract to any of its summer league players who don’t already have one, as well as to any players on any other summer league rosters who are unsigned and not beholden to their teams via draft rights.